zdravkov/kendo-docs/api/dataviz/chart.md

 ### valueAxis.reverse `Boolean`*(default: false)*

 Reverses the axis direction -
 values increase from right to left and from top to bottom.

 ### valueAxis.title `Object`

 The title of the value axis.

-#### Example

-    $("#chart").kendoChart({
-        title: {
-            // set the color of the title text to a dark blue
-            color: "#336699",
-            // set the background color to a light grey
-            background: "#e2e2e2",
-            // set the text of the title
-            text: "Sales By District",
-            // move the title to the bottom
-            position: "bottom"
-        },
-        ...
-    });

 ### valueAxis.title.background `String`